 There are many different scientifically researched methods for goal setting.
 You might be familiar with S.M.A.R.T. (specific, measurable, attainable, realistic, timely) or the GROW (goal, current reality, obstacles, will) Models.
 We have studied many of them and put together this article.
 We will be using it as we launch and grow OthFit.com and I hope it will help you as well.

-Below are the 9 things you have to do if you want to be successful and reach any goal you set for yourself.
+The 9 things you have to do if you want to successfully reach any goal.

 1. Decide Why Success is Important to You